AnshulJethva10/Pager/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to the NodeMCU community for their valuable resources and support.

 Feel free to contribute to the project or provide feedback!